mtumilowicz/kubernetes-workshop/README.md

                 * load balancing
                     * expose multiple services under the same IP address
                 * secure access, certificate management
-                    * may result in performance gains: so-called TLS terminator
+                * may be used as TLS terminator
-                        * handle the TLS connection and rest of backend communication is done only over HTTP via a secure network
+                    * rest of backend communication is done only over HTTP via a secure network
-                        * there is no option to pass the unmodified encrypted traffic directly to the backend
+                        * performance gains
-                            * can re-encrypt traffic and connect to your services over HTTPS
+                    * can re-encrypt traffic if needed
             * decreases the attack surface of the cluster
+        * can be used to implement canary deployments
         * cloud cost cut
             * rationale: cloud providers often charge based on how many load-balancing external IP addresses are assigned
                 * Ingress combines several services into one
                     * rather than each being exposed with its own IP
                 * example: AWS Kubernetes (EKS) + AWS Load Balancer Ingress Controller => each Ingress creation will provision an AWS Load Balancer
                     * they charge for each Load Balancer and public IP address
-        * can be used to implement canary deployments
     * Ingress vs Egress
         * analogy: immigration and emigration
         * Ingress: incoming traffic to cluster